mayur-kalaskar/Salesforce/Interview Questions/InterviewQuestions.md

 1. What is External lookup field ?
 When to use ?
 1. What is Indirect lookup field ?
 When to use ?

+Custom Configutations

+1 - What is Custom Settings and Custom Metadata Types?

+2 - When to use Custom Settings and Custom Metadata Types?

+3 - Type of Custom Settings?

+4- Can we deploy Custom Settings to next org? - No / Can we deploy Custom Metadata Type to next org? - Yes

+5 - Can we perform Create, Update, Delete operation in Custom Settings and Custom Metadata Types? - Yes in settings and No in metadata

+6 - Can we access Custom Metadata Types via SOQL Querry?
+If Yes then does it have impact on Governor Limits? - No

+7 - Can we access Custom Settings via SOQL Querry?
+If Yes then does it have impact on Governor Limits? - Yes

+8 - Does Custom Settings supports relationship with another Custom Settings? - No

+9 - Does Custom Metadata Types supports relationship with another Custom Metadata Types? - Yes

+10 - Can user able to change type of custom settings from list - hierarchy once it is created? - No